"Power based on love is a thousand times more effective and permanent than the one derived from fear of punishment." ~ Gandhi

 - they need to be given achievable steps to avoid overwhelm, set them up for success,

 Parents want children to do their tasks.
 Kids just want to play!
 Instead of repeating, nagging, criticizing, threatening consequences or raising your voice; centre yourself, go to your child, seek eye contact, be warm, even affectionate and inviting.
-A gentle touch or a little humour lets the child know that their parent is being patient and kind with them.
+A gentle touch or bringing in some humour lets the child know that their parent is being patient and kind with them.
 Whenever possible, show interest in their world, whatever they’re currently engaged with before explaining what needs to be achieved or rectified and then calmly ask what they would suggest.

 It’s overall the parent’s responsibility to take the first step to drain the tension out of difficult such interactions, thereby modelling respectful communication.